 Stress is common, but chronic stress can wreak havoc on the skin, causing acne, breakouts, and premature aging.

 That being said, it is important to find alternative ways in which to reduce stress levels.
 One such way is through meditating and breathing exercises.
 Breathing exercises provide your skin cells with oxygen which they then use to keep your skin healthy.

 Click here for easy breathing exercises.

 Ayurvedic or not, beauty sleep is important for both your skin and general health.

-If you’re having trouble falling asleep, click here for foods that can help you rest a little easier.
+If you’re having trouble falling asleep, click here for tips that can help you rest a little easier.

 Ayurveda focuses on our entire human experience in the process of diagnosing and treating our ailments.
 Click here for more on this holistic form of living.